-5.5 Adjusted to the purchasing-power of the gold so reign and the wage standards of 1890, Britain probably exported at a total loss not less than ten thousand million pounds' worth of production in the next sixty years.
-This situation has been concealed by the statement that "Britain lives on its exports", and "export or perish".
-In fact, Britain led the world in the industrial revolution, with the result that there was continuous and expanding economic activity, which meant the continuous distribution of incomes.
-But apart from coal-the chief energy source for a considerable period-Britain had to import the bulk of raw materials for manufacture, so that the description of Britain as "the work-shop of the world" was apt enough.

-5.6 In the Indian subcontinent, for example, Britain developed over 43,000 miles of railways with stations, bridge and auxilliary works; provided irrigation for 27 million acres of otherwise nearly useless land; developed first-class harbours at Karachi, Bombay, Madras and Calcutta; built some of the world's greatest bridges and trunk roads; developed modern power systems, hydro-electric and otherwise; and much more-the transformation of a subcontinent in 150 years.
-Nevertheless, in 1948 Britain appeared to "owe" India £1,500,000,000-the equivalent of having to work for nothing on three year's total exports of the U.K. at 1938 levels, for the benefit of India alone, without paying for a single pound of imports from anywhere, before the balance of the cost of 150 years of Indian development to the U.K. is liquidated.
-This process of development was called "exploitation" of a colony; but since India has obtained its "freedom" continuing "aid" to an underdeveloped country has become a moral obligation to be paid for by taxation of the British public.

-5.7 The British balance of payments deficit, chronic since the war, for the month of October 1973 was at the rate of £4,476 million per annum-about 9% of the gross national product.
+- 5.5 Adjusted to the purchasing-power of the gold sovereign and the wage standards of 1890, Britain probably exported at a total loss not less than ten thousand million Pounds worth of production in the next sixty years.
+This situation has been concealed by the statement that "Britain lives on its exports", and expanding economic activity, which meant the continuous industrial revolution, with the result that there was continuous and expanding economic activity, which meant the continuous distribution of incomes.
+But apart from coal the chief energy source for a considerable period Britain had to import the bulk of raw materials for manufacture, so that the description of Britain as "the work-shop of the world" was apt enough. - In the Indian subcontinent, for example, Britain developed over 43,000 miles of railways with stations, bridge and auxiliary works; provided irrigation for 27 million acres of otherwise nearly useless land; developed first-class harbours at Karachi, Bombay, Madras and Calcutta; built some of the world's greatest bridges and trunk roads; developed modern power systems, hydroelectric and otherwise; and much more - the transformation of a sub-continent in 150 years.
+Nevertheless, in 1948 Britain appeared to "owe" India £1,500,000,000 - the equivalent of having to work for nothing on three year's total exports of the U.K. at 1938 levels, for the benefit of India alone, without paying for a single pound of imports from anywhere, before the balance of the cost of 150 years of Indian development to the U.K. is liquidated.
+This process of development was called "exploitation" of a colony; but since India has obtained its "freedom" continuing "aid" to an underdeveloped country has become a moral obligation to be paid for by taxation of the British public. - 5.7 The British balance of payments deficit, chronic since the war, for the month of October 1973 was at the rate of £4,476 million per annum about 9 per cent of the gross national product.
 The idea that this sort of situation can be reversed (to pay the accumulated deficits) is not really tenable.
-It would mean that something of the order of 15% of the GNP would have to be exported for say 30 years, as well as requiring the import of and payment for and transporting of the materials which would be the basis of exports.
+It would mean that something of the order of 15 per cent of the GNP would have to be exported for say 30 years, as well as requiring the import of and payment for and transporting of the materials which would be the basis of exports.
 Only a military dictatorship could enforce this lowering of the standard of living on the British public.
-In short, Britain is certain to collapse.

-5.8 Australia is in a favourable position, being possessed of abundant raw materials and could therefore adopt a realistic trading position.
+In short, Britain is certain to collapse. - 5.8 Australia is in a favourable position, being possessed of abundant raw materials and could therefore adopt a realistic trading position.
 The basis of such a position should be a reliable estimate of essential import requirements balanced against disposable materials for export.
-The amassing of "foreign reserves" could easily represent a dead loss in the worsening international situation.

-5.9 A "Common Market" of the English-speaking peoples would make a nearly self-sufficient economic entity, but this now appears as a lost opportunity.
+The amassing of "foreign reserves" could easily represent a dead loss in the worsening international situation. - 5.81 In the 11 years from 1966 to 1977, Australia's export surplus amounted to \$7,215 million an average of \$656 million per year. - 5.9 A "Common Market" of the English-speaking peoples would make a nearly self-sufficient economic entity, but this now appears as a lost opportunity.